winnieyangwannan/RippleTagging/_pages/about.md

 <br />

 How does the brain select what to consolidate during sleep?
-Our new work sheds light on the brain's mechanism for memory.
+Our new work sheds light on the brain's mechanism for selective memory consolidation.
-We propose that awake ripples act as a memory tag 🏷️-- the memories that are tagged by awake ripples are consolidated during sleep!
+We propose that awake ripples act as a memory tag 🏷️-- the memories that are tagged by awake ripples are selectively consolidated during sleep!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">